-For instance, both Colombia and Washington University have highly regarded engineering programs, and have dual degree agreements with liberal arts schools in a wide variety of areas.
+For instance, both Columbia and Washington University have highly regarded engineering programs, and have dual degree agreements with liberal arts schools in a wide variety of areas.

 Finishing an engineering degree on the 3-2 track does take discipline.
 It’s important to keep up with all requirements and focus on doing well.
 However, any high-quality engineering degree is rigorous.
 In fact, you could start at a major university and easily have a four-year engineering degree become five years anyway!

 If you think your student would do well in a smaller school with better student-teacher ratios, but they want to pursue engineering, 3-2 engineering programs are worth considering.
 Don’t feel like an engineering degree means being forced into a large school.
 You can have the best of both worlds!

 UPDATE: After sharing this with our Paying For College 101 Facebook group, members had valuable comments to add…